 The staff contributes to the hospital activity of the Laboratory of Parasitology and Medical Mycology at the University Hospital of Strasbourg (LPMM).

-This laboratory hosts every year 10 medical biology residents who are trained in the LPMM as well as specialist interns and many European, African or South American students, trained to conduct research in host team « Dynamics of Host Pathogen Interaction » renowned by the French rating agency of research and teaching (AERES).
+This laboratory hosts every year 10 medical biology residents who are trained in the LPMM as well as specialist interns and many European, African or South American students, trained to conduct research in the « Dynamics of Host Pathogen Interaction » team, renowned by the French evaluation agency f research and teaching (AERES).
 The Institute of Parasitology and Tropical Diseases of Strasbourg (IPPTS) also hosts the associated laboratory "Serology pole" of the National Reference Center for Toxoplasmosis of the French Health Monitoring Institute (INVS) and collaborates with a range of French, European, South and North American and African universities.

 Since 1961, the Institute members have published more than 300 national and international scientific publications.